It’s finally here and I’m pretty excited that I can share it at last. My very first behind the scenes video.

 - Move slowly: I shot some footage where I went for a closeup of the make-up table.
 And even though I thought I was moving slowly enough, after reviewing the footage I found it too fast and unpleasant to watch.

-- Stand still even: Not every piece of footage needs to be dynamic, moving in from left to right, circling the scene or whatever.
-Footage from a tripod is perfectly nice too.
-And it’s easier to follow.
+- Use a tripod: Not every piece of footage needs to be dynamic, moving in from left to right, circling the scene or whatever.
+Film from a tripod too.
+Combine dynamic scenes with more static vantage points to give the viewer a break, and make the video more pleasant.

 - Know thy gear: Pretty self explanatory.
 I was probably shooting in the wrong mode on the little point and shoot.
 I think that some of the out of focus footage is a direct result from that.